CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

    ![](../media/Lab-01/sql-query-1.png)

-4. You will be able to see a fabric_login that's been created under logins.
+4. You will be able to see a **fabric_login** login account that's been created under logins.

     ![](../media/Lab-01/fabric-login.png)